TickCheck Frequently Asked Questions

 You will be kept notified of your test's status via text message and email when your order has completed, once we receive your tick, and again when test results are complete.
 You can always check your order's status at any time by entering your name and Test ID (which is included in your receipt and confirmation email) in our online order status check tool.Check Test Status Here

 When your results are available, TickCheck will send an SMS to the contact number you provided on the order form.
-Your full laboratory results will be sent to you via email, and a copy of your lab report can be faxed to you or your physician / veterinarian.
-If you prefer to have us call you with your results and answer any questions you may have, you can choose a lab technician callback under the "Add Ons" section of the TickCheck order form.
+Your full laboratory results will be sent to you via email, and a copy of your lab report can be faxed to you or your physician/veterinarian.
+If you have questions regarding the meaning of the results, you may of course contact us.

 When you place your order, you can include the fax number of your physician, veterinarian, or any other medical professional who you would like to receive a copy of your tick test laboratory results.
 A full copy of your lab report will be faxed to this number immediately once your results have been finalized.

-Packages are the most cost-efficient way to test your tick for the most commonly found tick borne diseases.
-If you only want to test your tick for one or two specific diseases, you can order your tests individually.
-For our full pricing list, see the TickCheck order form.Get Started Here
+Panels (grouped tests) are the most cost-efficient way to test your tick for the most commonly found tick borne diseases.
+If you only want to test your tick for one or two specific diseases, you can order your tests individually by contacting us directly.
+Otherwise, see the TickCheck order form.Get Started

 Ticks and Tick-Borne Diseases